Crazy-Horse/agentic-ai-lab/index.md

+---
+layout: home
+title: Agentic AI Lab
+subtitle: Building autonomous agents and LLM apps with LangGraph, Claude, and LangChain
+---

-# About Me
+## About Me

-I'm an AI Engineer specializing in **LangGraph**, **Claude**, **RAG pipelines**, and **agentic systems**.
-With a background in cloud architecture and capital markets, I now focus on building powerful multi-agent workflows using tools like **CrewAI**, **LangChain**, **MCP**, and **n8n**.

-My portfolio includes production-ready AI assistants, trading agents, developer copilots, and autonomous research tools—all leveraging LLM DevOps, vector databases, and scalable infrastructure.

-- 🔧 Languages: Python, TypeScript, SQL
-- ⚙️ Frameworks: LangChain, LangGraph, CrewAI, Claude Desktop
-- 🧠 AI Tooling: RAG, LLMOps, Vector DBs (Pinecone, FAISS)
-- ☁️ DevOps: Docker, GitHub Actions, n8n
-- 📈 Domain Focus: FinTech, AI Agents, Cloud Workflows
+Hi, I'm **Stuart Holland**, an AI Engineer specializing in **LLM orchestration**, **multi-agent systems**, and **retrieval-augmented generation (RAG)**.

+I build agentic workflows using modern frameworks like **LangGraph**, **Claude**, **LangChain**, **CrewAI**, **Claude Desktop**, and **MCP**.
+With a strong foundation in software engineering, cloud deployment, and quantitative methods, I create secure, scalable, and intelligent AI systems.
+This portfolio showcases my applied work developing LLM-based assistants, developer automation agents, trading systems, and more.

+Explore the projects below to see how I combine large language models, vector databases, and multi-step reasoning into real-world AI applications.

 ---